AyaLukeloCapstone/TinyLLaVA-Med-F/README.md

 Replace --load_4bit with --load_8bit to enable 8-bit quantization instead.
 If neither flag is provided, the model will run in full precision.

-The resulting answers-file will include each model prediction along with the corresponding metrics in the metadata field.
+The resulting answers file will include each model prediction along with the corresponding metrics in the metadata field.

 ## Acknowledgement
-Special thanks to the following for providing us with the codebase, base models, and dataset with the amazing multimodal and langauge capabilities:
+Special thanks to the following for providing us with the codebase, base models, and dataset with the amazing multimodal and language capabilities:
 - [LLaVA-Med](https://github.com/microsoft/LLaVA-Med)
 - [TinyLLaVA_Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory)
 - [Med-MoE](https://github.com/jiangsongtao/Med-MoE)